Trust and Security is Important to us!

 Search Engine Complaints

-Filing a complaint with Google or Bing is the recommended option because it’s cheap (free to file) and easy, especially if you use an ad monitoring platform to automatically detect and file the complaints on your behalf.
+Filing a complaint with Google or Bing is recommended because it’s cheap (free to file) and easy, mainly if you use an ad monitoring platform to detect and file the complaints on your behalf automatically.
 Before you get too excited, however, there are some limitations:

 • Protected items: Only registered trademarks are protected.